MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 One thing that obviously was clear is that the amplification was a very important hyperparameter for training the network.

 Next we wanted to know if it mattered what value it was, as long as it was either 100, 250 or 300.
 The expectation was that it would not matter for the images.
-The result mostly support this, except for that the outlining that occurred in yellow for ratio = 1 seemed to also occur but than in the 'correct' colour.
+The result mostly supports this, except for that the outlining that occurred in yellow for ratio = 1 seemed to also occur, but then in the 'correct' colour.

    ![amp_hardcoded_results](./images/amp_hardcoded_results.png)

 So it seems that it is still important to dynamically decide the ratio, rather than hardcoding it to be one value.

-Next we wanted to see what would happen if the maximum of the ratio was taken away.
+Next, we wanted to see what would happen if the maximum of the ratio was taken away.
 However, nothing interesting happened in this case, since it dynamically seemed to only go up to 300.
-Instead we hardcoded the ratio again to be double the current maximum, 600.
+Instead, we hardcoded the ratio again to be double the current maximum, 600.
 We wondered if this would make the images brighter.
 As can be seen above, it did not change the results much from the other hardcoded values.

 Finally, we also trained and tested on a randomized ratio as a baseline for the results.

 The results in PSNR and SSIM can be seen in the table below.
 This mostly confirms what was already visible in the images above.
 The default way of dynamically setting the ratio to the ratio between the exposure time of the ground truth and input image is the best method.
 Hardcoding values made the results worse, but none of the hardcoded values differed much from each other.
-Not having a maximum seemed to perform worse, but since it came down to the default method this might have been random chance from the patch size training.
+Not having a maximum seemed to perform worse, but since it came down to the default method, this might have been random chance from the patch size training.
 Randomizing did about as well as hardcoding the ratio.

 |   Ratio   |	PSNR    |	SSIM    |